xpenology-russian/RRManager/README.md

 # What is that?
 ![Main Screen](img/main.gif)
 RRManager is a Redpill Recovery DSM application aimed to provide the ability to configure/update RR without booting to RR recovery.
 This package is for experienced users.
+This version with support russian language, more details: https://github.com/T-REX-XP/RRManager/issues/24

 ❗❗❗ Required `RR v.24.2.4`